 It’s entirely possible at this price point that the Chevy Bolt will lose money for General Motors.
 It’s also entirely possible that they are willing to take that hit because they believe they can claim quite a bit of market share.
 Yes, they need to attract people back to the car after the challenges with their battery recall, but I think this is more about a long-term play for the company.
 I think they are trying to become the king of affordable electric vehicles, and they are trying to claim that mantle as quickly as possible.

 That’s because we are on the cusp of an EV revolution.
-Just take a look at this Edmunds guide on EVs - there are already a ton of options for buying electric!
+Just take a look at this guide from Edmunds on EVs - there are already a ton of options for buying electric!
 Add to that the Ford F-150 Lightning that started selling this year, and the impressive list of companies that have pledged to go all-electric in the future, and it’s easy to see the tide turning in favor of EVs.
 Heck, I felt like every other ad in the Super Bowl this year was for an electric vehicle!

 If the Bolt can attract enough customers to its lower price point, it can become the incumbent for affordable EVs.
 I think that’s their goal, but it could be an all-or-nothing play for them.
 If sales continue to stay relatively flat, they might also have to admit defeat and restrict production and/or raise prices sooner than they plan to.
 More than any other EV, the Bolt is the one I plan to watch in the coming years.